georgeparisis/georgeparisis.github.io/_pages/projects.md

 **2019 - 2021: *Efficient and scalable computation of metrics for logical and physical IT infrastructure networks*, funded by [InnovateUK KTP and Moogsoft](https://info.ktponline.org.uk/action/details/partnership.aspx?id=10949){:target="_blank"} (£276,803).**
 <br>
-This project is in collaboration with Moogsoft and is co-funded by InnovateUK and Moogsoft.
-The project aims at the design and implementation of parallel and distributed algorithms for computing graph metrics and context-specific approximations for large scale computer networks.
+This project is in collaboration with Prof Berthouze (as co-PI) and aims at the design and implementation of distributed algorithms for computing graph metrics and context-specific approximations for large scale computer networks.

 **2015 - 2016: *Developing a simulation framework for data transport protocols in data centre networks*, funded by the [Sussex Research Development Fund](http://www.sussex.ac.uk/staff/research/sussexresearch/rdf/rdfawarded){:target="_blank"} (£10,000).**
 <br> This project built on existing, community-driven work on packet-level network simulations, in order to develop a platform for experimenting with network protocols in simulated data centre topologies.